 Required skills: Simple lace, grafting, reading charts

-ERRATA: Chart C, Row 2, stitch 13 should be a k2tog, not just a knit stitch.
+ERRATA to first printing of book: Chart C, Row 2, stitch 13 should be a k2tog, not just a knit stitch.

 Row & column numbers are misprinted in the book.
 Ignore them; the chart (other than the stitch noted above) correctly shows the repeats.